textileio/papers/draft.md

 can be referenced across Event updates.

-Once these Events have been aggregated by the Event Codec into a single IPLD Node, this information is used by Thread Service to actually persist the Event Record in the Thread associated with the given Store (i.e., it is written to an underlying Datastore).
-Likewise, the Event Codec can also do the inverse transformation: given an IPLD Node, it transforms its byte payload into Actions that will be reduced in the Store.
+Once these Events have been aggregated by the Event Codec into a single IPLD Node, this information is used by the Thread Service to actually persist the Event under the Thread associated with the given Store (i.e. it is written to an underlying Datastore).
+Likewise, the Event Codec can also do the inverse transformation: given an IPLD Node, it transforms its Payload into Actions that will be reduced in the Store.

 To summarize, while a Transaction is running and making changes, the individual Actions are accumulated.
 Once the Transaction is committed, two things happen:

 1. Each Action is transformed to an Event
-2. The list of Actions is transformed to a single IPLD Node
+2. The list of Actions is transformed to a single Payload

-In the above, the list of Events are sent to the Dispatcher (for storage, and broadcasting to downstream Reducers), and the single IPLD Node is sent to the Thread Service, where it is added to the local Peer's Log.
+In the above, the list of Events are sent to the Dispatcher (for storage, and broadcasting to downstream Reducers), and the Event Payload is sent to the Thread Service, where it is added to the local Peer's Log.

-The Event Codec abstraction provides a useful extensibility mechanism for the Event Store.
+The Event Codec abstraction provides a useful extensibility mechanism for the Store.
 For instance, eventually consistent, CRDT-based structures are particularly useful for managing views of a document in a multi-peer collaborative editing environment (like Google Docs or similar).
-To support this type of offline-first use-case (where Peers may be making concurrent edits on a shared JSON document), one could implement an Event Codec that supports a JSON CRDT datatype [@kleppmannConflictFreeReplicatedJSON2017] (or even a hybrid JSON Patch [@rfc6902]
+To support this type of offline-first use-case (where peers may be making concurrent edits on a shared JSON document), one could implement an Event Codec that supports a JSON CRDT datatype [@kleppmannConflictFreeReplicatedJSON2017] (or even a hybrid JSON Patch [@rfc6902]